Driving on Shabbat: Fertility treatment

 Some rabbinical authorities have ruled that in the event that a couple is undergoing treatment for infertility and has the need to receive a treatment during Shabbat that cannot otherwise be avoided, transportation provided by a gentile can be arranged prior to Shabbat, in which the gentile opens and closes the doors of the car for the Jew.
 All arrangements must be made in advance.

 In Israel

 In Israel, streets in some Haredi neighborhoods are barricaded on Shabbat in order to prevent non-Shabbat-observers from driving.
-In Mea Shearim, residents have been known to throw stones at those driving through their neighborhoods on Shabbat.
-However, they must set aside the stones for use on Shabbat.
+In Mea Shearim, residents have been known to throw stones at those driving through their neighborhoods on Shabbat, notwithstanding that handling a stone on Shabbat is halakhically forbidden.
 In most Israeli cities, public buses do not operate during Shabbat.
-Part of the population in Israel view it as sinful to drive on Shabbat and are annoyed by those who drive through their neighborhoods on Shabbat.
+Part of the population in Israel view it as sinful to drive on Shabbat and are annoyed by those who do so.